Table of contents

 Sweet Potato Weevil

 The biggest enemy of growers is the sweet potato weevil.
 The adult weevil attacks both the vines and the tubers.
-This weevil is a great cause of crop loss in developing countries.
+Consequently, this weevil is a great cause of crop loss in developing countries.

 Sweet Potato Root Knot Nematode

 The sweet potato root knot nematode is the major nematode pest in the tropics.
-This pest attacks fibres and roots, allowing other pathogens to penetrate the plant through the wounds.
+Consequently, this pest attacks fibres and roots, allowing other pathogens to penetrate the plant through the wounds.

 Whiteflies are common pests of many plants.
 However, the species, Bemisia tabaci, is a particularly serious pest of sweet potato.

 White oil sprays can bring the whiteflies under control.
 You must spray the underside of leaves and buds, because this is where the whiteflies congregate.
-It is best to spray after 5pm to reduce the chance of leaves getting sunburnt.
+Also remember it is best to spray after 5pm to reduce the chance of leaves getting sunburnt.

 - White oil: